matttangg/CDM/matttang_soundscapefinal_creatorstatement.md

 ![Screen Shot 2024-09-29 at 3 57 35 PM](https://github.com/user-attachments/assets/61bebd8c-6ca8-44ae-b332-f77dcca980b5)

 To represent pressure growing, there are two tracks of tuning that are overlaid.
 I used the fade-in tool and tremolo effect to drive in this emotion.
 My goal was for the listener to feel anxious and nervous from the increasing volume and tremble.
-I also used the amplify tool to make this as loud as possible without being overbearing to lead up to the climax.
+To depict the emotions leading up to the climax, I used the amplify tool to make this as loud as possible without being overbearing.
 One challenge here was reducing the volume of the audio.
 I wanted it to be loud and push the limits as much as possible, but I had to play around with the compressor effect so that the audio wouldn't reach the red zone.

 ![Screen Shot 2024-09-29 at 3 58 57 PM](https://github.com/user-attachments/assets/94d6ebee-7ebd-47bd-8a20-54ed69e5513a)